igorkulman/rpi-thermometer/README.md

-rpi-thermometer
+WebUI for a Raspberry Pi thermometer
 ===============

-WebUI for a Raspberry Pi thermometer
+WebUI for a Raspberry Pi thermometer writen in Node.js